 Investing in a college education is often a major financial decision, and many students need to look beyond their own resources for assistance.

 Mercer's Office of Student Financial Planning has consistently provided attractive financial aid packages to a large percentage of our students.
-In fact, at least 97% of Mercer's students received some form of financial assistance in 2009-2010.
+In fact, more than 90% of Mercer's students received some form of financial assistance.
 Financial assistance is available to help pay a student's tuition in addition to other educational expenses and may include scholarships, grants, loans, and part-time employment.

 Just released!
 Use Mercer's new Net Price Calculator to receive an estimated cost of attending Mercer.

 University Scholarship Awards

 As soon as you are accepted to Mercer, we will review your file for an initial merit award, based on your GPA and test scores.